Czech teacher battles bee-killing disease with hot hive

 Linhart, a bee keeper himself, said he got round the problems by using just the power of the sun for his thermosolar hive, and a technique that heats the hive through the glass top for about two hours.

-According to the plans, the heat slowly builds up in black-painted metal sheets inside the insulated hive, paralyzing, sterilizing and eventually killing the mites but leaving the bees unharmed.
+According to the plans, the heat slowly builds up in black-painted metal sheets inside the insulated hive, paralysing, sterilising and eventually killing the mites but leaving the bees unharmed.